kurator-org/kurator-ffdq/README.md

 * **in \<arg\>** - Input CSV file containing list of tests
 * **out \<arg\>** - Output file for the rdf representation of the tests

+Optionally, UseCase-relationships can be included and loaded from a file:

+* **useCaseFile \<arg\>** - Input CSV file containing one UseCase per line, with a pipe delimited list of test labels for that use case.

 The default format is turtle but this can be changed via the following option:

 * **format \<arg\>** - Output format (RDFXML, TURTLE, JSON-LD)